 - ‘Synergy Arts’ (in collaboration with musician Polina Shepherd, 2009 – 2006)

-Rosaria integrates her academic background into her dance, not only in the research of the content of the sessions but also in the reflection and investigation of the role of dance and movement in wider societal aspects.
-She is currently engaged in the study of the role of dance and movement in the health and wellbeing , quality of life and civic engagement of adults both in the community and institutional settings (care homes, hospitals, etc. ), and the role of dance in the health and wellbeing in carers’ lives during Covid 19 (this latter is part of a collaborative research project amongst various UK Universities and carer focused organisations).
+As a truly multidisciplinary practitioner, I integrate my academic background into her dance as much as I can, not only in the research of the content of the sessions but also in the reflection and investigation of the role of dance and movement in wider societal aspects.
+I am currently engaged in the study of the role of dance and movement in the health and wellbeing , quality of life and civic engagement of adults both in the community and institutional settings (care homes, hospitals, etc. ), and the role of dance in the health and wellbeing in carers’ lives during Covid 19 (this latter is part of a collaborative research project amongst various UK Universities and carer focused organisations).

-She is a Senior Fellow of the Higher Education Academy, an Associate Lecturer in Politics, International Development, Environment, and Mental Health in the Community at the Open University (since 2008), is a Specialist Qualitative Researcher, a Dementia Awareness Trainer Specialist and an Artistic Quality Assessor for the Arts Council.
+I am a Senior Fellow of the Higher Education Academy, an Associate Lecturer in Politics, International Development, Environment, and Mental Health in the Community at the Open University (since 2008), a Specialist Qualitative Researcher, a Dementia Awareness Trainer Specialist and an Artistic Quality Assessor for the Arts Council.
 Please visit ‘Research and Consultancy’ page for more details in this field of work.